QuadnucYard/radishom/src/radish.typ

         not enable-all
           and (
             line.segments.at(sta.segment).disabled
-              or sta.cfg != none and not enabled-features.contains(sta.cfg)
-              or sta.cfg-not != none and enabled-features.contains(sta.cfg-not)
+              or "cfg" in sta and not enabled-features.contains(sta.cfg) or "cfg-not" in sta and enabled-features.contains(sta.cfg-not)
           )
       )
     }